anushadatar/dns-spoof/README.md

 as necessary.
 However, this quickly felt more high-overhead than expected in the context of such a minimal implementation

+### Extensions
+If I had additional time and resources to dedicate to this project, I would extend this project in two major directions.

+- Testing: The testing present here does not
+- Daemon Functionality:

 ## Resources
 To develop this implementation, I extensively referenced and used the following